-Mobile Construction Vehicle
+Mobile Construction Vehicle (MCV)

 Devil’s Tongue Flame Tank

 Terror is a formidable weapon, and the sheer sight of this nightmarish unit is enough to cause GDI troops to tremble.
-Capable of burrowing though all but the hardest of substances, the Devil’s Tongue can unleash deadly jets of flame on unsuspecting targets with impunity.
+Capable of burrowing though all but the hardest of surfaces, the Devil’s Tongue can unleash deadly jets of flame on unsuspecting targets with impunity.
 The flame is especially effective against infantry and structures, although prolonged exposure to its blasts can even melt steel.